Jerome-openclassroom/TurbiditySensor_OpenScience/README.md

 ### 🧪 Example Calculation: Temperate Lake at Spring Equinox

-To provide a realistic example, we simulated a clear day at the spring equinox in a temperate zone (latitude ~45°N), where daylight lasts 12 hours.
+To provide a realistic example, we first simulated a clear day at the spring equinox in a temperate zone (latitude ~45°N), where daylight lasts 12 hours.
 The irradiance profile was modeled using a sinusoidal function peaking at 600 W/m² at noon and zero at sunrise/sunset.

 We assumed the following parameters:
 - Mean daylight duration: **12 hours**